 Education

 In addition to training Corpsmembers in natural resource work, the CCC also prides itself on offering educational opportunities.
-This includes completing your high school diploma, if you haven’t yet earned one, CCC specific trainings and classes, and community college courses.
+This includes completing your high school diploma—if you haven’t yet earned one—, community college and university courses, and CCC specific trainings.

 Finish Your Diploma

-Those enrolled in high school — in addition to working 40-hours per week on projects — attend classes or complete independent study courses for a minimum of 10 hours per week.
+Those enrolled in high school — in addition to spending 40-hours per week on projects — attend classes or complete independent study courses for a minimum of 10 hours per week.

 Camarillo Center